kuletxcore/kxc-fortnite-bot/README.md

 0. Fork and pull this repo.

 1. Create a new heroku app on the [Heroku Dashboard](https://herokuapp.com/) by clicking on ```New``` and selecting ```New App```.
-   * Select your server and
+   * Select your server and confirm its creation.
+   * Make sure your Heroku account is connected to your github account via the ```Deploy``` tab.
+   * Push the changes from your local repository to the Github repo you just forked.
+   * Enable automatic deploys and select your forked repository.

 2. Create a [new twitter account](https://twitter.com/).
 (If you already have one, please use your twitter account instead and skip straight to step 3.)
     * Use your current email to create the account by adding [a tag](http://en.wikipedia.org/wiki/Email_address#Address_tags).